emmajanedrews/base-template/_posts/2017-09-21-the-best-way-to-hold-title-to-your-property.md

 {% include pullquote.html %}

-As an individual, you can take title in your name, which means there would be no joint tenancy.
+As an individual, you can hold title in your name, which means there would be no joint tenancy.
 When someone passes away, then you are looking at a probate situation, which is the last thing you want.
 If you are an individual owner, you need to have a will in place or you will go into probate court.
 If you don’t have any heirs, then the state of California gets your property.&nbsp;

 **In my opinion, the best way to hold title is through a trust.**According to Bob, a trust is a good way to stay out of the courts.